Measurement of the dynamic charge response of materials using low-energy, momentum-resolved electron energy-loss

-In summary, we currently have no way of measuring one of the most fundamental properties of a many-body system, $\chi_{\rho \rho}({\bf q},\omega)$.
+In summary, we currently have no truly momentum-resolved way of measuring one of the most fundamental properties of a many-body system, $\chi_{\rho \rho}({\bf q},\omega)$.
 In addition to characterizing charge collective modes, $\chi_{\rho \rho}({\bf q},\omega)$ is the charge susceptibility of the system, which quantifies its response to external fields \cite{Mahan,Pines}, as well as its tendency to exhibit charge order \cite{Gruner}.
 In the limit ${\bf q} \rightarrow 0$ and $\omega \rightarrow 0$, $\chi_{\rho \rho}({\bf q},\omega)$ also quantifies the electronic compressibility of the system \cite{Mahan,Pines}.
 The imaginary part, $\chi''_{\rho \rho}({\bf q},\omega)$, is also related to the inverse dielectric or ``loss" function of the system, $-Im[1/\epsilon({\bf q},\omega)]$, providing information about the screening properties at ${\bf q} \neq 0$.
 The absence of an experimental probe of the density response means that these utterly basic phenomena are unknown for the vast majority of materials.